 Oral piercing risks

 The mouth contains many different types of bacteria, which may lead to increased infection and swelling in the presence of mouth piercings.
 The tongue may become so swollen, that it can cause difficulty breathing and even block your airway.
-These type of infections can be life threatening if treatment is not sought immediately.
-Heart valve damage may also occur in certain with certain heart diseases.
+These type of infections can be life-threatening if treatment is not sought immediately.
+Heart valve damage may also occur with certain heart diseases.